Helena van Essen

 Photo: Wikimedia Common

-The 40-meter long monument on the quay consists of 60 pairs of iron shoes.
-In 1944 and 1945, the National Socialist Arrow Crossers bring a total of around 800 Jews to the banks of the Danube.
-They are instructed to take off their shoes and stand facing the water.
+The 40-metre-long monument on the quay includes 60 pairs of iron shoes.
+In 1944 and 1945, National Socialist Arrow Crossers brought a total of about 800 Jews to the banks of the Danube.
+They are ordered to take off their shoes and stand facing the water.
 Once shot, they fall into the river.